onedata/onedata-documentation/docs/user-guide/tokens.md

 An invite token can have [caveats][7], which limit the context in which the token can be consumed.

-[Named][6] invite tokens can have additional parameters, which are optional:
+[Named][6] invite tokens can have additional optional parameters:

-1. Carried privileges (if applicable) — defines what privileges will be granted for the joining member upon token consumption.
+1. Carried privileges (if applicable) — define what privileges will be granted to the joining member upon token consumption.
 If not specified, default member privileges will be granted.

 2. Usage limit — defines how many times the token can be used.
 If not specified,